-Reprint of an article by Hugh C. Sherwood.
+Adapted from an article by Hugh C. Sherwood

 Discovery of a revolutionary principle promises to help us control blood sugar, blood fats, and meet food needs better than ever before.